sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Review difficult words represents current difficulty, not historical difficulty.

+Review difficult words, From earlier, and automatic recap injection are distinct:

+- Review difficult words fixes current unresolved difficulty and uses `progress.difficult === true`.
+- From earlier revisits resolved or previously weak words using `recapDue` / `cleanRecapCount`; for this action, resolved means `progress.difficult === false`.
+- Automatic recap injection quietly reinforces up to one `recapDue` word inside a normal session.

-“Review difficult words” / “Revisit a few words” is visible current-difficulty recovery.
-Automatic recap injection is separate quiet reinforcement inside normal sessions and should not be described as visible review.
+From earlier and automatic recap injection should not be described as visible difficult-word review.

 ### 13.1 Entry rule